prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Maximum number of exemplars stored in memory for all series.</p>
+<p>maxSize defines the maximum number of exemplars stored in memory for all series.</p>
 <p>exemplar-storage itself must be enabled using the <code>spec.enableFeature</code>
 option for exemplars to be scraped in the first place.</p>
 <p>If not set, Prometheus uses its default value.
 A value of zero or less